root-project/root/tree/ntuple/v7/doc/specifications.md

 ### User-defined classes

+User-defined classes might behave either as a record or as a collection of elements of a given type.
+The behavior depends on whether the class has an associated collection proxy.

+#### Regular class / struct

 User defined C++ classes are supported with the following limitations
   - The class must have a dictionary
   - All persistent members and base classes must be themselves types with RNTuple I/O support